MultiverseLearningProducts/swe-learning-plans/src/languages/sql-based-automation.md

 ### Tasks

 1. Understanding ETL Processes
-    - Research different data pipeline designs (ETL, ELT, ETLT) and explain the utility of each.
+    - **Data Pipelines**: Research different data pipeline designs (ETL, ELT, ETLT) and explain the utility of each.
-    - Learn about Extract, Transform, Load (ETL) processes and understand why this is the most common data pipeline design utilized.
+    - **ETL**: Learn about Extract, Transform, Load (ETL) processes and understand why this is the most common data pipeline design utilized.
 2. Automating Data Migration
-    - Implement automation scripts for data migration and transformation.
+    - **Automation Scripts**: Implement automation scripts for data migration and transformation.
 3. Integration with External Tools
-    - Explore how SQL scripts can be integrated with external programming languages (e.g., Python, PowerShell).
+    - **SQL Scripts and Programming Languages**: Explore how SQL scripts can be integrated with external programming languages (e.g., Python, PowerShell).
-    - Learn to use APIs for integrating SQL tasks with other applications.
+    - **SQL Scripts and APIs**: Learn to use APIs for integrating SQL tasks with other applications.

 ## 5. Version Control, Testing, and Documentation for SQL Automation